tswilliamson/nesizm/README.md

 The Nesdev wiki, found at http://wiki.nesdev.com/ was incredibly useful in the development of NESizm.
 My sincerest gratitude to the community of emulator developers who collected all of the information I needed to write an emulator in a single place.

-FCEUX, found at http://www.fceux.com provided great debugging tools that allowed me to compare and contrast m
+FCEUX, found at http://www.fceux.com provided great debugging tools that allowed me to compare and contrast my emulator state easily for games that had compatibility issues.
+Show them some love by using their emulator on PC!

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MTAyNTc3NDYsMjkzOTc1OTE2XX0=
+eyJoaXN0b3J5IjpbLTE1NzY5Mjc4MzQsMjkzOTc1OTE2XX0=
 -->